AntoineBlaud/TheCodexRebirth/Readme.md

 - Having `symbolic_check` disabled allow to speed up execution to 2500 instructions per second instead of 340 (metrics obtained with Python 3.11 and a CPU Ryzen 5900HX 3.3GHz-4.6GHz)

 - The CodexRebirth library is slower when running in IDA.
-According to the tests, it's **5 times slower** than in my wsl instance.
+According to the tests, it's **5 times slower** than on my WSL instance.

 - For memory strings, you should use `taint_memory` with a byte step size of 1 or `sizeof(int)` depending on their usage.
 If the string is read by moving 4 or 8 bytes at a time, and you set the memory step size to 1, it will not work correctly.
 Have a look on the `examples/ida_plugin/controller_template.py` function `taint_memory_with_string` for a good starting point.